mirawlin/MongoDb-Kata/README.md

 3. Update William's document to include a hobby :'jigsaw puzzles'

-4. Update everyone's records to include another column `likes_dessert` = true if they have 2 or more hobbies
+4. Update everyone's records to include another column `likes_dessert` = true

+Bonus Q : update the above if they have 2 or more hobbies

 5. Delete the document for `Bugs Bunny`